PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 ## First Run
 - Locate _Physical Starlight and Atmosphere_ panel in the [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar)
-also called _N Panel_ (You can also find addon panel in the World Properties).
+also called _N Panel_ (You can also find add-on panel in the World Properties).
 Click on the tab _Atmosphere_ to reveal it.
-- Enable addon by clicking the `+ Add Atmosphere` button.
+- Enable add-on by clicking the `+ Add Atmosphere` button.

 !!! important
     To see the sky, you have to be in "Rendered" Viewport Shading mode (click on the 4th sphere in the list up in the right corner of 3D viewport)